-Bachelor of Science with a Major in Mass Communications, Digital Media & Telecommunication
+Bachelor of Science with a Major in Mass Communications, Digital Media & Entertainment

 Digital Media & Entertainment engages students in courses that build knowledge and skills in traditional electronic and emerging digital media.
 Students explore historical, theoretical, and structural concepts of programming, management, and production of informational and entertainment radio, television, and online content to serve today's multicultural society.
 Students learn the art and science of successful storytelling, and create and produce original content for multiple digital media platforms.
 Students gain hands-on experience early on and throughout their tenure with WUTV and WOLF Radio.